 The long-term effect of a serious or catastrophic injury is recognised by insurers and the Courts when they are calculating how much compensation to pay.
 We work to achieve maximum compensation for severe injury and illness, including damages for private medical treatment and case costs.

-Our panel of specialist solicitor firms work with medical experts, insurers and the other side's legal representatives to ensure people affected by severe accidents receive the support they need.
+The panel of specialist solicitor firms work with medical experts, insurers and the other side's legal representatives to ensure people affected by severe accidents receive the support they need.

 Find out more: No win, no fee serious injury claims

-Hayle No Win, No Fee Solicitors
+The Quittance No Win, No Fee guarantee

 Quittance Legal Services (QLS) is a nationwide panel of SRA regulated solicitors that helps people in Hayle, Cornwall and throughout the country, recover compensation for their injuries.